AmberNi2001/Ipums-Motherhood-Employment-Analysis-Python/README.md

    - Perform logistic regression model to explore relationships between variable of interest and dependent variable.
    - Interpret coefficients and statistical significance.
 9. **Report Writing**
-   - Export visualizations and write report on typora.
+   - Export visualizations and write report in Typora.

 ## Main Results